How to start a business in Texas: steps, fees, taxes

 How do I close my business in Texas if I decide to shut it down?

-- Pay off any business debts
+- Pay off all business debts

-- Close your business bank accounts
+- Close business bank accounts

-- Take care of unsold inventory
+- Liquidate or transfer unsold inventory

-- Cancel business leases
+- Cancel business leases and contracts

-- Dispose of business property or convert it to personal use
+- Dispose of or convert business property

 Disclaimer